 "place of fallen stones" in Mopa-Yucatec Maya, was adopted in the early 1900's.
 In addition to its unique architecture, the site is known for its mass

 and hip padding and knee pads.
-The location between two branches of a major river, added to the large amount of figurines and the molds used to make them indicate the
+The location between two branches of a major river, added to the large amount of figurines and the molds used to make them indicate the Mayans mass-manufactured the

 There is a small admission fee into the site and, not surprisingly, local women arrived

 during the day and displayed their handiwork for sale.
 You can't get much closer to authentic than this location.